tommasorigon/logistic-bias-reduction/BIRTHWEIGHT/README.md

 available in the file* [birthweight.Rmd](https://github.com/tommasorigon/logistic-bias-reduction/blob/main/BIRTHWEIGHT/birthweight.Rmd)),

-This tutorial is devoted to includsimulations from Kosmidis, Kenne Pagui, and Sartori (2020), available in Table 2 of the article.
+This tutorial is devoted to reproduce simulations from Kosmidis, Kenne Pagui, and Sartori (2020), available in Table 1 of the article.
 Data comprises *n* = 100 births and the binary outcome of interest is a dichotomization of infant birthweight (low against normal).